bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **switchAll**<**T**>(): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹[ObservableLike](interfaces/observablelike.md)‹T›, T›*

-Converts a higher-order observable into a first-order observable producing values only from the most recent observable.
+Converts a higher-order `ObservableLike` into a first-order `ObservableLike` producing values only from the most recent source.

 **Type parameters:**